Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

 \section{The pricing problem}

-We suppose that the insurance company issues a unit-linked life insurance policy.
-This is a long term insurance contract between the policyholder and insurance company whose benefits are linked to financial assets.
-In particular, we consider a pure endowment contract with maturity of $T$ years, which can be defined as follows. \begin{definition} A {\em pure endowment} contract with maturity $T$ is a life insurance policy where the sum insured is paid at time $T$ if the insured is still alive.
-The associated final value is given by the random variable

-where $\xi \in L^2(\widetilde \F_T,\P)$ represents the payoff of a European-type contingent claim with maturity $T$. \end{definition} The goal of this paper is to price a .tpure endowment policy with payoff given by \eqref{eq:pure endowment} in a partially observable setting, where the insurance company does not have access to the full information given by the filtration $\bG$.
-In particular, the insurer is not allowed to observe the evolution of the stochastic factor $Z$, which therefore implies that his/her decisions are based on the observation filtration $\widetilde \bG$.
+The goal of this paper is to price a pure endowment policy with payoff given by \eqref{eq:pure endowment} in a partially observable setting, where the insurance company does not have access to the full information given by the filtration $\bG$.
+In particular, the insurance company is not allowed to observe the evolution of the stochastic factor $Z$, which therefore implies that its decisions are based on the observation filtration $\widetilde \bG$.
 Moreover, we recall that our general setting accounts for possible mutual dependence between the financial and the insurance framework, which is a desirable characteristic when dealing with mortality derivatives.
 Indeed, nowadays it is commonly recognized that, in the long term, demographic changes may affect the economy and vice-versa.
 Unit-linked life insurance contracts have previously been studied under partial information in \citet{ceci2015hedging, ceci2017hedging}, where the goal was to solve the hedging problem in an incomplete market via local risk-minimization.
 Precisely, in \citet{ceci2015hedging} the independence between financial market and insurance portfolio was assumed, while in \citet{ceci2017hedging} the authors considered a more general situation where mutual dependence between financial and insurance context is allowed.